Central California mortgage rates for refinancing and purchase transactions.

 In fact, Kern County—where Bakersfield is located—is the fourth most productive county in the entire United States in terms of oil production.
-Among the top employers in Bakersfield are multiple farms, the Chevron corporation, and Aera Energy, which is representative of the predominance of agriculture and oil to the city.
+Among the top employers in Bakersfield are multiple farms, the Chevron corporation, and Aera Energy, which is representative of the predominance of agriculture and oil in the city.

-Fresno, California Is The Fifth Largest City In California:
+Fresno, California Is The Fifth Largest City In California

-Fresno is currently the fifth largest city in California.
+Fresno is currently the fifth-largest city in California.
 Named for the ash trees found by early European settlers—Fresno resembles the Spanish word for ash tree—the city was not officially incorporated until 1885, although there had been plenty of settlements in and around the area of modern-day Fresno for the past century.

 Before the outbreak of the Second World War, Fresno was a relatively diverse city.
-However, because of its larger proportion of Japanese-Americans, Fresno was also home to an internment camp for Japanese Americans.
+However, because of its larger proportion of Japanese Americans, Fresno was also home to an internment camp for Japanese Americans.
 Fresno continued to grow rapidly throughout the rest of the twentieth century.